 Ultra Soft Off White English Tulle for soft capes or veils.
 For brides who are wanting a draped cape or draped veil, you will need to use a heavier and weightier fabric in order to achieve the right drape.
 English net is my top choice for this, and you can purchase it from Mary Not Martha.
 This fabric is also ideal for brides who want a slightly more vintage feel to their wedding veil.

-Ultra fine and soft veiling that is a gorgeous alternative to English tulle can be found at Shop Luxe Tulle.
+Ultra fine and soft veiling that is a gorgeous alternative to English tulle can be found at this store.
+I have ordered from them many times, and it comes beautifully packaged!

 Sparkly Patterned Star Fabric for Celestial Capes and nontraditional brides from Lace Lindsey